the-turing-way/the-turing-way/book/website/community-handbook/working-groups/working-groups-formalisation.md

 The WG's approval will be announced, and WG members will be supported in inviting more members to their work.

 **Action on the group to completed a WG charter**: All WGs need to provide 'way of working' in their charter document.
-We have provided a {ref}`ch-working-groups-charter-template`, which should be filled through group meetings or asynchronously and shared openly on WG's GitHub repo openly, inviting review and feedback from the project delivery team and community.
+We have provided a {ref}`Working Group charter template<ch-working-groups-charter-template>`, which should be filled through group meetings or asynchronously and shared openly on WG's GitHub repo openly, inviting review and feedback from the project delivery team and community.

 ### Establishing Expectations for WG Members' Responsibilities